 The acuteness of Greece’s concerns stems not only from the recent thinly-veiled threat of war, but also the President’s hostile warnings on Turkish “Victory Day” — the 100th anniversary of the Greek-Turkish war.

-Erdogan warned if Greece “go too far, the price will be heavy” and that Turkey has “one thing to say to Greece: Remember Izmir,” drawing on a historical conflict between the neighbors in which Greece was overpowered.
+The letter also mentioned how Erdogan had warned if Greece “go too far, the price will be heavy” and that Turkey has “one thing to say to Greece: Remember Izmir,” drawing on a historical conflict between the neighbors in which Greece was overpowered.

-Dendias’ statement to the intergovernmental organizations zero’s in on the severity and symbolism of Erdogan’s recent polarizing speeches, serving both as a call for help and a call to action to prevent destabilization of the wider region.
+Dendias’ statement to the intergovernmental organizations serves both as a call for help and a call to action to prevent destabilization of the wider region.

-He urges the international community to condemn Turkey’s behavior, as “by not doing so in time or by underestimating the seriousness of the matter, we risk witnessing again a situation similar to that currently unfolding in some other part of our continent,” drawing a parallel to the Ukrainian war.
+He urges the international community to condemn Turkey’s behavior, as “by not doing so in time or by underestimating the seriousness of the matter, we risk witnessing again a situation similar to that currently unfolding in some other part of our continent.”

 On Wednesday, during a Serbian press conference as part of Erdogan’s recent Balkan tour, the Turkish President also reflected on the Russian invasion and ensuing war in Ukraine.

-He ambivalently and somewhat ironically remarked that “there are no winners in this war,” and ended by saying “he hopes that the world will reach peace once again;” a statement of which the gravity is certainly tarnished by his recent openly provocative threats of Greek invasion.
+He stated that “there are no winners in this war,” and ended by saying “he hopes that the world will reach peace once again;” a statement of which could be said to oppose his recent statements.

 The press conference marked Erdogan’s “tete-a-tete” with his “dear friend” Serbian President Aleksandar Vuvic, to strengthen ties and exchange views on the preservation of peace, energy crisis, and EU sanctions on Russia.